-Step 6 - Career Planning and Graduation
+Step 8- Career Planning and Graduation

-- Once the adult learner feels they have met and completed all course and testing requirements, he/she will meet with the 22+ Coordinator to verify that he/she has meet the requirements for graduation. - During the adult learner's time in the program, he/she will complete the Ohio Means Jobs Career Profile, Career Cluster Inventory and the Create a Career Plan. - Prior to graduation the adult learner will create a job ready resume. - The adult learner will be offered the opportunity to meet with a representative of Hancock County Ohio Means Jobs to refine their resume and/or participate in a mock interview to hone interview skills. - The adult learner will decide if they want to participate in the formal graduation ceremony in May of each year.
+- Once the adult learner feels they have has met completed all assigned courses and testing requirements, he/she will meet with the 22+ Coordinator to verify that he/she has meet the requirements for graduation. - During the adult learner's time in the program, he/she will complete the Ohio Means Jobs Career Profile, Career Cluster Inventory and the Create a Career Plan. - Prior to graduation the adult learner will create a job ready resume. - The adult learner will be offered the opportunity to meet with a representative of Hancock County Ohio Means Jobs to refine their resume and/or participate in a mock interview to hone interview skills. - The adult learner will decide if they want to participate in the formal graduation ceremony in May of each year.